 About John Boone

-John was born in 1960, in Queens, New York.
-Queen's is a large busy ethnically diverse working-class inner-city neighborhood, overlooking the Manhattan skyline a few miles to the west, and Flushing Meadows Park, the site of the 1939 and 1964 World's Fair, just two blocks east.
-John believes his creative mind was birth while visiting the 64' World Fair with his mother and brothers at the impressionable age of 5.
-His eyes captured the wondrous sites and sounds displayed in living colors from all over the world; programming his mind to reach far beyond his age and the mundane sights and sounds of his everyday surroundings.
+John was in a hurry to be born in 1960, in Queens, NY in 1960, on a gurney in the hallway of the local hospital .
+Queen's is a large, busy, ethnically diverse, working class, inner city, giant neighborhood, overlooking the Manhattan skyline; a few miles to the west is Flushing Meadows Park, the site of the 1939 and 1964 World's Fair, just two blocks from where he grew up and visits on his early morning walks when he visits family in NYC.
+Johnny believes his creativity was first sparked while visiting the 64' World Fair with his mother and brothers at the impressionable age of 5.
+His eyes were wide open as he captured the wondrous sites and sounds displayed in living colors from all over the world, natural and technological; each programming his mind to reach far beyond his generation, education, and the mundane sights and sounds of his everyday surroundings.